PROGRAM DESCRIPTION AND PURPOSE

 SELECTION PROCESS

-The application forms (only complete applications will be considered) must be submitted by graduate program directors and nominating faculty to the graduate associate deans of their colleges who will then evaluate these applications before submitting them to the Graduate School.
-The Graduate School will then notify the graduate program directors and college graduate associate deans of the decisions within two weeks of the receipt of the application package.
-The target for the 2023-2024 academic year will be 75 approximately students.
+The nomination forms (only forms with complete information and documentation will be considered) must be submitted by the department/nominating faculty.
+Graduate program directors will assess the submissions and move acceptable nominations on to the graduate associate deans of their colleges who will then evaluate these nominations before choosing to submit them to the Graduate School.
+The Graduate School will then notify the graduate program directors and college graduate associate deans of the decisions within two weeks of the receipt of the nomination package.
+The target for the 2025-2026 academic year will be approximately 75 students.

 ELIGIBILITY CRITERIA